oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   by CSAF management system as well as matching them to SBOM components of the SBOM database.
 * **CSAF 2.0 to CSAF 2.1 converter**: A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.
 * **CSAF library**: A library that implements CSAF data capabilities.
+* **CSAF library with basic validation**: A CSAF library that also satisfies the conformance target "CSAF basic validator".
+* **CSAF library with extended validation**: A CSAF library that also satisfies the conformance target "CSAF extended validator".
+* **CSAF library with full validation**: A CSAF library that also satisfies the conformance target "CSAF full validator".

 ### Conformance Clause 1: CSAF document